borjapazr/dotfiles/README.md

 ## 🤩 Inspiration

-* <https://github.com/rgomezcasas/dotfiles> Thank you very much for your great job!
+* <https://github.com/rgomezcasas/dotfiles> Thank you very much for your great work!

 ## ⚖️ License